taiseiKMC/refx-container/usage.md

 > Readme.txtここから
 # Helmholtz

-Helmholtz is a static verification tool for [Michelson](https://tezos.gitlab.io/whitedoc/michelson.html), a smart contract language used in [Tezos](https://tezos.gitlab.io/) blockchain protocol.
+Helmholtz is a static verification tool for a stack-based programming language [Michelson](https://tezos.gitlab.io/whitedoc/michelson.html), a smart contract language used in [Tezos](https://tezos.gitlab.io/) blockchain protocol.
 It verifies that a Michelson program satisfies a user-written formal specification.

 ## Quickstart